DIRECTLab/robots/rosmaster-manipulators/README.md

 # Yahboom Rosmaster X3 Plus
 Inventory as of 5/15/23:
-- Rosmaster 1 servo 1 isn't working
+- Rosmaster 1 servo 1 isn't working.
+Based on my tests (plugging the other robot's servo into this one), this is a hardware issue on the servo.
+Everything else seems to work well.
 - Rasmaster 2 is in good condition.